Pine Wood Properties | Types of Pine Trees and Uses

 Pine(Pinus) belongs to the family of trees known as conifers.
 Conifers are a group of cone-bearing seed plants.
 The leaves of pine are thin and have a needle-like appearance.
 It is usually found in a variety of locations in Northern, Central, and Eastern Europe.

-Pine Wood is known for its availability, durability, workability as well as great appearance.
+Pine Wood is known for its availability, durability, workability, and great appearance.
 Its sapwood is yellowish-white to reddish-white, and the heartwood is reddish-brown in color.

 #Pine Wood